isomerpages/mas-moneysense/_investments/What To Ask When Buying An Investment Product.md

 </li>
 </ol>
 <h3><strong>Tip</strong></h3>
-<p>By all means, ask more questions if you're still unsure about the product
+<p>By all means, ask more questions if you are still unsure about the product
 your FA representative is recommending.</p>